kora-labs/cyclesgym/experiments.md

 The script will lunch the `experiments/crop_planning/train.py` script with fixed and random weather generation, and with adaptive and non-adaptive policies, with 5 fixed seeds.

-### Custom experiments
+### Note

-For a custom experiment, please refer to the jupyter notebooks available in the `notebook` folder.
+In both cases above, the experiments are run in series.
+We advice to run the different experiments as parallel jobs in a computation cluster.
+For a discussion on the computational resources needed to reproduce the experiments, see the appendix of the paper.